Bat found with rare rabies-like virus in UK back garden

 An injured bat that was rescued from a back garden tested positive for an extremely rare rabies-like virus.

-Using gloves, the resident of the house in Shorwell picked up the bat and kept it safe in a shoebox overnight.
+Using gloves, the resident of the house in Shorwell, on the Isle of Wight, picked up the bat and kept it safe in a shoebox overnight.

 The animal was collected by volunteers from the Isle of Wight Bat Hospital the next day, the BBC reported.